gravitational/protoc-gen-terraform/README.md

 use_state_for_unknown_by_default: true
 ```

-will add `resource.UseStateForUnknown()` PlanModifier to all computed fields.
+will add `UseStateForUnknown()` PlanModifier to all computed fields.

 ## Injecting fields into schema